telerik/ajax-docs/controls/upload/validation/integrated-validation.md

 Set the **MaxFileSize** property to enable file size validation.
 The value of this property specifies the maximum number of **bytes** allowed for each uploaded file.

->note The default number of bytes you can transfer for all uploaded files is 4MB.
+>tip The default number of bytes you can transfer for all uploaded files is 4MB.
 If you want to allow uploads greater than 4 MB, you must [ configure the application for large uploads ]({%slug upload/uploading-files/uploading-large-files%}).
 >